 2015 – today

 In September 2015, Opera Software rebranded and became simply Opera.
-At the same time, its logo also changed: the second half disappeared from the inscription, and the “O” took on the form of a three-dimensional ring.
-Designers have achieved volume with the help of a smooth gradient and a sharp delineation of shades, combining them in one letter.
-As for the word on the right is composed of thin black sans-serif glyphs and has nothing to do with past design options.
+At the same time, its logo also changed: the second half of the inscription disappeared, and the “O” took the form of a three-dimensional ring.
+Designers have achieved volume with a smooth gradient and a sharp delineation of shades, combining them into a single letter.
+The word on the right is composed of thin black sans-serif glyphs and has nothing to do with past design options.

 According to the designers of the Opera logo, “O” is not just a letter.
 This is the gateway to the Internet, where users can expect fun communication, useful information, and the opportunity to learn and have fun.
 The three-dimensional “O” serves as a portal to an interesting new world.